 In software development, as in real world geopolitics, the worst problems happen when cultures clash.

 The issue is not so dramatic in companies merging Waterfall and Agile practices.
-Despite some surface differences, there are many functional similarities that enable such a hybrid approach to function.
+Despite some surface differences, there are many functional similarities that enable such a hybrid approach to work.
 Both share the very strong presence of product owners to decide what should be built.

 In Waterfall, architects and managers are expected to understand the entire product with all its complexity, while teams need understand only the part they are specifically responsible for.
-Similarly, in Agile, each team only needs to understand the component of the product they’re charged with delivering (which will create strong separation for that part from all other parts due to Conway's law).
+Similarly, in Agile, each team only needs to understand the component of the product it is charged with delivering (which will create strong separation for that part from all other parts due to Conway's law).
 But in both cases, teams are still not really in charge of what they are building, only how to build what they have given to build.

 Furthermore, both Agile and Waterfall require coordination across teams to deliver the separate parts together.
 The only difference is frequency, with Agile delivering much more frequently than in Waterfall.
 And while Waterfall teams are building a single monolith, Agile teams are effectively building a number of monoliths.

-The most common culture clash we find when we are called in to help save an attempted Cloud Native migration gone wrong is where a company has tried to add one element of Cloud Native while not changing anything else.
-'We will keep delivering software the same way we always have, except now we will have DevOps!'
+The most common culture clash we find, when we are called in to help save an attempted Cloud Native migration gone wrong, is where a company has tried to add one element of Cloud Native while not changing anything else. ('We will keep delivering software the same way we always have, except now we will have DevOps!')